arrow_left_alt

 • And practical tips for getting the most out of this flexible feature.

-What are product properties, and what is the difference between custom fields and configurator options?
+What are product properties vs. custom fields and product configurator options?

 Product properties are attributes that describe products, such as material, color, brand, length, etc. These properties allow you to filter products in category lists and search results.
 For example: